bvarjavand/ngubot/README.md

 I built this bot while waiting for my game to progress.
 As the bot started functioning I was afforded more time to work on the bot.
 This is the result.

-Currently it works optimally on a Mac running the game on Kongregate, using Firefox.
+Currently it works on Mac and Windows, and Linux/GNU.

-Suboptimal performance on a Mac with a different browser, or a Windows on any browser.
-There are alternatives for Windows in the #scripting channel in the NGU Discord.
+Ideally you are using Mac/Linus with Firefox.
+Otherwise, you have to keep the top left part of the window in the foreground of your desktop/second monitor.

 ### Installation

-Simply clone this directory, and type
-`pip install -e .`.
+clone this directory `git clone https://github.com/bvarjavand/ngubot.git` cd into it `cd ngubot` install the package `pip install -e .`

 ### Setting up
-Simply take a screenshot of the tep-left corder of the game and save it as `ngl-bot/utils/reference.png`.
+Screenshot the tep-left corner of the game and overwrite `ngl-bot/utils/reference.png`.

-#### I dont have Firefox, or I am using Windows
-I've tested this with a friend's windows computer and added comments to `ngubot/utils/base.py` describing what changes need to be made.
-You won't

 ### Usage